Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 That will result in the SnowCLI tool generating the SQL query above and running it against your Snowflake account.

 ### Data Modeling Best Practice
 When modeling data for analysis a best practice has been to clearly define and manage the schema of the table.
 In step 2, when we loaded raw data from Parquet we took advantage of Snowflake's schema detection feature to create a table with the same schema as the Parquet files.
-In this step we are explicity defining the schema in DataFrame syntax and using that to create the table.
+In this step we are explicitly defining the schema in DataFrame syntax and using that to create the table.

 ```python
 def create_daily_city_metrics_table(session):